 JOAN JOHNSON DREWES

-After graduating from Berklee, Joan lived in Germany and performed as a vocalist, composer and arranger with jazz groups touring throughout Europe.
-In addition to teaching private voice and music theory at Berlin’s Music School Neukolln, she worked as a studio musician recording commercials and jingles for television and radio.
-She recorded Wings Of Spring album featuring her vocal talents and four of her original compositions.
-Joan returned to the US in 1980, and further pursued her career in New York City.
-By 1982 she was intricately involved in a new music program at Washington Square Church and wrote many pieces for the concert series including works for Jazz Ensembles, Vocal Yoga Improvisations and SATB choral works.
-She was an Assistant to the Professor for Creative Play in the Arts at NYU, where she also studied music therapy.
-In 1989, Joan recorded Full Moon Dancer with the Urban Earth Band which spotlighted her vocals and original compositions.
-In 1992, Joan moved to Long Island and received her Master of Science in Education from Hofstra University (Hempstead, NY).
+Joan was born into a musical family in Iowa and began composing and arranging music in high school.
+She holds a Bachelor of Music from Berklee College of Music (Boston), where she majored in composition and voice performance.
+As an undergrad, she presented two concerts of original music with her jazz quintet at the Berklee Performance Center.
+After graduation, Joan performed as a vocalist, composer and arranger with jazz groups throughout Europe.
+She taught private voice and music theory and worked as a studio musician.
+The Wings Of Spring album, released in 1980, featured her vocal talents and compositions.
+She moved to New York in 1980 and joined the creative music program at Washington Square Church in 1982, writing pieces for the concert series.
+She studied music therapy at NYU and was an Assistant to the Professor for Creative Play in the Arts.
+In 1989, Joan collaborated with the Urban Earth Band on the album Full Moon Dancer, contributing vocals and original compositions.
+In 1992, she received her Master of Science in Education from Hofstra University (Hempstead, NY).
 She became passionate about Dalcroze Pedagogy and studied with Robert Abramson at The Juilliard School.
-She went on to teach music and chorus for 20 years on Long Island, while raising two daughters.
+Joan went on to teach music and chorus for 20 years on Long Island, while raising two daughters.

 CONDENSED BIO